-All F gases with global warming potentials of more than 150 will be banned as the refrigerant or foam blowing agent in any hermetically sealed system.
+All F gases with GWPs of more than 150 will be banned as the refrigerant or foam blowing agent in any hermetically sealed system.
 This will mainly affect the use of HFC-134a as a refrigerant and HFCs-245fa and HFC-365mfc as foam blowing agents (EC 517/2014).
-From 2020, HFCs with global warming potentials of more than 150 will be banned in extruded polystyrene foam (XPS).
-From 2023 HFCs with global warming potentials of more than 150 will be banned in all other foams, including polyurethane.
+From 2020, HFCs with GWPs of more than 150 will be banned in extruded polystyrene foam (XPS).
+From 2023 HFCs with GWPs of more than 150 will be banned in all other foams, including polyurethane.